-Hemp oil is increasingly being used as an ingredient in food, medicine, and skincare.
-New and advanced scientific researches and studies are revealing the many benefits and effects of hemp oil every day.
+It is increasingly being used as an ingredient in food, medicine, and skincare.
+New and advanced scientific researches and studies are revealing the many benefits and effects of the oil every day.
 Among this fast-paced change, there is a need for people to educate themselves about the plant.

 This article is your guide to the basics of hemp oil.
-From understanding what hemp oil is, how is it extracted, etc. to traversing through its wonderful effects on the human body, this article will educate you about the rudiments of this new, organic, and all-natural product.
+From understanding what it is, how is it extracted, etc. to traversing through its wonderful effects on the human body, this article will educate you about the rudiments of this new, organic, and all-natural product.

 What is hemp?

 Let’s break it down.
-The cannabis plant species hosts a variety of plants in its family all having a different chemical and structural make up than the others.
-Two of the most prominent cannabis varieties have been marijuana and hemp.
-Both these plants are used for contrastingly different purposes owing to their hugely different chemical structure.
+The cannabis plant species host a variety of plants in its family all having a different chemical and structural make up than the others.
+Two of the most prominent cannabis varieties are marijuana and hemp.

-Marijuana contains a high percentage of a chemical called THC which evokes psychoactive behaviour in people.
-Hemp contains a high percentage of another chemical called CBD which evokes healing effects on the human body.
+Marijuana contains a high percentage of THC which evokes psychoactive behaviour in people.
+Hemp contains a high percentage of CBD which evokes healing effects on the human body.
 In the past decade or so, researchers have vigorously studied the hemp plant and its constituents.
 It is precisely these science-based studies that have increased the popularity of the hemp plant.

 What is hemp oil?

 Hemp oil is oil derived from the hemp plant.
 Different parts of the hemp plant are processed using different chemical procedures to yield different hemp-based oils.
-More often than not, hemp oil is obtained by pressing the seeds of the hemp plant.
+More often than not, it is obtained by pressing the seeds of the hemp plant.

-Hemp oil has a relatively low smoke point is therefore used primarily as food oil and/or dietary supplement.
+It has a relatively low smoke point and is, therefore, used primarily as food oil and/or dietary supplement.

-It is possible to extract oil from different parts of a hemp plant.
-Based on that, sometimes in the industry, different nomenclature is used to identify different types of hemp oil.
+It is possible to extract oil from different parts of the plant.
+On this basis, different nomenclature identifies different types:

-- Hemp oil: Hemp oil refers to oil that has been extracted from the stalk of the hemp plant.
+- Hemp oil: refers to oil that has been extracted from the stalk of the plant.
 More often than not, the target in this method of extraction is the high CBD content present in the stalk.

-- Hemp seed oil: The oil that has been extracted purely from hemp seeds is called hemp seed oil.
-Hemp seed oil does not contain significant amounts of either THC or CBD and is primarily extracted for its healthy fatty acid profile.
+- Hemp seed oil: The oil that has been extracted purely from hemp seeds.
+It does not contain significant amounts of either THC or CBD.
+Its extraction is primarily for its healthy fatty acid profile.

-- Phytocannabinoid-rich hemp oil: This type of oil is also extracted from the leaves, stalks, buds, and flowers of the hemp plant but from those which contain high levels of phytocannabinoids.
-This type of oil is sometimes known as a full-spectrum hemp oil and offer a wide range of therapeutic benefits in addition to being a rich source of vital minerals, nutrients, and vitamins.
+- Phytocannabinoid-rich hemp oil: Also from the leaves, stalks, buds, and flowers of the plant but from those which contain high levels of phytocannabinoids.
+It is commonly called full-spectrum hemp oil.
+And offers a wide range of therapeutic benefits in addition to being a rich source of vital minerals, nutrients, and vitamins.

 Phytocannabinoid-rich oil is different than CBD oil

-While both hemp oil and CBD oil are good products used for their many benefits, hemp seed oil is the most common household ingredient.
-It is increasingly used as a cooking alternative for olive oil, vegetable oil etc.
+Both oils offer a number of benefits.
+However, the hemp seed oil is the most common household ingredient.
+It is increasingly being used as a cooking alternative for olive oil, vegetable oil etc.

 How is hemp oil made?

-There are different chemical procedures to extract oil from different parts of the hemp plant.
+There are different chemical procedures to extract oil from the plant.
 Some of these processes are fairly similar to the processes of extracting CBD oil.
 The difference majorly lies in the rudiment ingredient and its quantity.

 - Olive Oil Extraction: This is an extraction method where another chemical compound is used as a solvent.
 The solvent is responsible for pulling the necessary cannabinoids from the plant which are then separated and what remains is a pure, finished hemp oil product.
 In the olive oil extraction, olive oil is used as a solvent.
 The hemp oil extracted using olive oil should be stored in a cool, dark, and dry place.